Aethor/fiction/README.md

 python strip_yago.py --input-dir yago4.5_full --output-dir yago4.5
 ```

-After downloading, it is necesseray to transform the knowledge base into a format understood by TLogic.
+After downloading, it is necessary to transform the knowledge base into a format understood by TLogic.
 This can be done with the `yago2dataset.py` script:

 ```sh
 python yago2dataset.py\